 Further Maths: What Next?

 This is an event for year 12 students, held annually around Easter, who are taking Further Maths, but do not know what they want to study at university.
 The day provides a series of taster sessions on a wide range of subjects offered by Oxford University, all of which have a mathematical component.
 From Earth Sciences to Computer Science, and from Mathematics to Biochemistry, the day is an excellent chance for students to explore their options.
-Booking has now closed for the 15th March event, but we are planning on running a second event in early July.
+Booking has now closed for the July 2017 event.

 It All Adds Up 2017